Home / Career Guides / Provider Operations Specialist

 How much do provider operations specialists make?

-Provider operations specialist salaries will vary based on experience, the industry they work in, their education, geographical location, and the size of the organization they are a part of.
-Certain factors can impact compensation for this role dramatically, such as specialized knowledge of healthcare system operations, familiarity with specific types of software, or experience in managing complex provider networks.
+Provider operations specialist salaries will vary based on experience, the industry they work in, their education, location, and the size of the organization they are a part of.
+Certain factors can impact their compensation dramatically, like specialized knowledge of healthcare system operations, familiarity with specific types of software, or experience in managing complex provider networks.

 Highest paying industries